AKAAKUNLEE/move_folder/README.md

 ## 8. License

-This project is licensed under the [License Name].
+This project is licensed under the [MIT].
 For detailed information, please refer to the `LICENSE` file in the project.